Corrugated Tube Heat Exchangers

-A corrugated tube is a pipe with an helical groove obtained from a plain tube by cold forming.
-The number of starts of the helix can be changed as well as the angle to optimise the heat transfer and performance.
+A corrugated tube is a pipe with a helical groove obtained from a plain tube by cold forming.
+The number of starts of the helix can be changed as well as the angle to optimize the heat transfer and performance.

-Furthermore, the mechanical properties of the original plain tube are not reduced, being this recognised by TÜV.
+Furthermore, the mechanical properties of the original plain tube are not reduced, being this recognized by TÜV.
 (Independent German certification company worldwide recognized).

 Advantages and main features of corrugated tube heat exchangers